-FRANK J. BORELLI has been Senior Vice President and Chief Financial Officer of Marsh & McLennan Companies, Inc. since 1984.
-He is a director of Marsh & McLennan Companies, Inc. and United Water Resources, Inc. Mr. Borelli is past Chairman and a Director of the Financial Executives Institute and is also a Vice Chairman and Trustee of the New York City Chapter of the National Multiple Sclerosis Society and of the Nyack Hospital.
+FRANK J. BORELLI has been Senior Vice President of Marsh & McLennan Companies, Inc. since January 2000.
+Prior to that time he was Senior Vice President and Chief Financial Officer of Marsh & McLennan Companies, Inc. from 1984 through 1999.
+He is a director of Marsh & McLennan Companies, Inc., Express Scripts, Inc. and United Water Resources, Inc. Mr. Borelli is past Chairman and

+Director of the Financial Executives Institute and is also a Co-Chairman of the Board of Trustees of the New York City Chapter of the National Multiple Sclerosis Society and Vice Chairman of the Nyack Hospital.
 Mr. Borelli has been a director of Interpublic since 1995.
-Age 63.
+Age 64.